Agomez-jaime/Invoice-Data-Extraction-Script/README.md

 Logging and exception handling mechanisms are limited in the current version.

+For real data, Client logging information will be encrypted.

 Conclusion and Recommendations

 This script demonstrates an effective and modular approach to structured data extraction from OCR-processed invoices in a production-like environment.
 It is well-suited for integration into downstream automation systems requiring structured metadata and financial data.
 Future iterations could benefit from: